jha-naman/treetags/README.md

 By default, it will generate a new tag file in the current directory and look for tags in files list passed during command line invokation.
-By default it ignores directories.
-Pass the `-R` or `--recurse` options if you want directories to be recursively looked into for tags.
+By default it recursively traverses directories present in the list.
+Pass the `-R no` or `--recurse no` options do not want directories to be recursively looked into for tags.
 If the `--append` option is used it will  update the existing tag file with tags generated from the list of files passed via command line.